nixworks/public/index.md

 ##### Economy of Venezuela
 ### [Venezuela launches its Petro cryptocurrency, which it claims is the world's first sovereign cryptocurrency. ](/news/2018/02/20/venezuela-launches-its-petro-cryptocurrency-which-it-claims-is-the-world-s-first-sovereign-cryptocurrency.md)
-_Context: cryptocurrency, Economy of Venezuela, Petro cryptocurrency, Venezuela_
+_Context: Venezuela, Petro cryptocurrency, Economy of Venezuela, cryptocurrency_

 ##### 2017-18 South Pacific cyclone season
 ### [Seven regions in New Zealand declare states of emergency as Cyclone Gita makes landfall. ](/news/2018/02/20/seven-regions-in-new-zealand-declare-states-of-emergency-as-cyclone-gita-makes-landfall.md)